Subscribe to receive notifications of new posts:

 Rocket Loader has both a server-side and a client-side component.
 The goal of the former is to

-2. insert the client-side component of Rocket Loader into the page.
+tags in the page markup to make them non-executable, andinsert the client-side component of Rocket Loader into the page.

 The server-side component is built on top of our CF-HTML pipeline.
 CF-HTML is an nginx module that provides streaming HTML parsing and rewriting functionality with a SAX-style (Simple API for XML) API on top of it.

-To make the scripts non-executable, we simply prepend their type attribute value with a randomly generated value (nonce), unique for each page request.
+attribute value with a randomly generated value (nonce), unique for each page request.
 Having a unique prefix for each page prevents Rocket Loader from being used as an XSS gadget to bypass various XSS filters.

 Markup that looked like this: